 How long should I wait between doses if I do not want them to interact?

-If you are trying to avoid the bioenhancing effect, separating them by several hours may reduce overlap, but there is no universally proven “safe interval” for every product.
+If you are trying to avoid the bioenhancing effect, separating them by a few hours may reduce the overlap, but there is no universally proven safe interval for every product.
 If you take prescription medicines, the best approach is to ask a pharmacist whether piperine could affect that specific drug.

 What is the most common mistake people make with curcumin and piperine?